lemoniris/part-time-bioinfo-lecturer-posting/README.md

 "I'd still like to encourage you to apply.
 We only have one applicant right now.
 So if you are still interested, there is a good chance you could get it"

 im gonna finish applying this week

+the ended up rehiring the person who taught it last year ... oh well ... ill just record some youtube tutorials after im done with apps in dec/jan